Last Updated on

 Again, at f/2.8 images are very sharp too.

 In RAW files no chromatic aberration is apparent even at high contrast shooting conditions.
-Same applies to vignetting and linear distortion, no apparent trace.
+The same applies to vignetting and linear distortion, no apparent trace.

 Also noticeable is the fact that any minimal distortion or chromatic aberration are software corrected in JPEGs, so it’s a bit difficult to talk about these aspects in this case.

 The software correction doesn’t take out all chromatic aberration in the very corners, but the produced result is good enough that most people would just ignore it.

 Olympus 40-150mm f/2.8 Bokeh